 Bonus: Dollar Tree carries tote bags in various favorite kids' cartoons and characters.

 He also has colorful oval carry totes at school that hold his fidgets.
 His resource teacher swaps them every few days so he (and other kids) don't get bored with the fidgets in their calm down station.

 Consider using these totes to make your calm down station.

 Here are just a few tips to keep your kiddo safe and avoid accidents involving fidgets and sensory toys:

-- Look for toys that are washable.
+- Look for washable toys.
 If your child tends to put toys in their mouth, look for words like non-toxic on the label.

 - Avoid toys with loose string, ribbons, or cords when play is not supervised, as they can become tangled around a child's neck and pose a suffocation risk.

-- If your child likes to yank and pull apart toys, choose sturdy toys that don't have loose, moving parts that can easily come off.
+- If your child likes to yank and pull apart toys, choose sturdy toys that don't have loose, moving parts that can quickly come off.